Universal bound on the Lyapunov spectrum of quantum master equations: Introduction

 With these considerations in mind, we have chosen a presentation style and notation (e.g., linear algebra rather than Dirac's bra-ket notation from quantum physics) that is likely to be more familiar to readers whose principal research interests lie, for example, in dynamical systems, control theory, and statistical physics.

 The structure of the paper is as follows.
 In section~\ref{sec:LPM} we briefly recall basic facts about positive linear maps in classical and quantum physics.
 In section~\ref{sec:ECME} we recall that any generator of trace- and self-adjointness preserving linear maps embeds a classical master equation \cite{TeMa1992} if and only if the Kossakowski conditions hold \cite{KosA1972,GoKoSu1976} (see also \cite[\S~4.3]{RiHu2012}).
-In section~\ref{sec:conditions} we prove that the foliation of the set of positive maps in quantum mechanics in a hierarchy of subsets translates into conditions on the contraction rate of the volume form of state operators.
+In section~\ref{sec:conditions} we prove that the foliation of the set of positive maps in quantum mechanics in a hierarchy of nested subsets translates into conditions on the contraction rate of the volume form of state operators.
 These results are instrumental to prove the main result of this work.
+In section~\ref{sec:Lyapunov} we briefly review basic concepts of the theory of Lyapunov exponents that we use in the proof of our main result.
+We give particular emphasis to Lyapunov regularity, a property that quantum master equations relevant for applications, most often time-autonomous or time-(almost)-periodic, enjoy.
 Section~\ref{sec:main} contains our main result.
 We include some examples illustrating the bounds in section~\ref{sec:examples}.
 The last section is devoted to conclusions and outlook.